 - window: W:130-300 L:50-100

 Next, concentrate specifically on reviewing for small collections of subdural or extradural blood that may have blended with the skull on routine windowing.
 Coronal reformats if available are particularly useful for this.
-Look for tiny subdural haemorrhage around the tentorium and circumferentially as thin hyperdense crescents.
+Look for tiny subdural hemorrhage around the tentorium and circumferentially as thin hyperdense crescents.

 - window: W:350–400 L:20–60